WeeJeWel/how-to-be-a-great-programmer/keep-it-simple.md

 The _only_ difference between a medior and senior is that seniors know when to write simple code (almost always) and when to write hard code (when optimizing for billions of customers on a single Pentium 4 with a dial-up connection).

 And don't forget, simple is not easy.
 It's darn hard.

+_N.B.
+I never use KISS because I don't know whether it means 'Keep It Simple, Stupid' or 'Keep It Stupid Simple'.
+'Keep it simple' is much more simple imo._